timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 CALL refresh_continuous_aggregate('conditions_summary_hourly, NULL, NULL);
 ```

-We do not recommend doing so for tables that see continuous ingest of
+However, we do not recommend open-ended refreshes on continuous
-new data since that would trigger a refresh of buckets that are not
+aggregates when there is a continuous ingest of new data since that
+would trigger a refresh of time buckets that are not yet completely
-yet filled completely.

-However, note that this might materialize a lot of data, can affect
+filled.
+It might also materialize a lot of data, increase write
-other policies such as the data retention, and affects write
+amplification, and affect other policies such as data retention.
-amplification, so it should only be used rarely.

 >:TIP: You should avoid refreshing time intervals that still see a lot
 >of writes, which is usually the last bucket of the continuous
 >aggregate.
-These intervals are still changing and will not produce
+These intervals are still changing and are unlikely to
->accurate aggregate anyway and refreshing unnecessarily will increase
->the write amplification, which will slow down the ingest rate of the
->hypertable.
-If you want to ensure that you read the latest bucket, you
->should instead rely on [real-time aggregates][real-time-aggregates].
+>produce accurate aggregates, while at the same time slowing down the
+>ingest rate of the hypertable due to write amplification.
+If you want
+>to include the latest bucket in your queries, you should instead rely
+>on [real-time aggregation][real-time-aggregates].

 The `schedule_interval` option to `add_continuous_aggregate_policy`
-controls how frequently materialization jobs will be launched.
-Setting
+controls how frequently materialization jobs will be run.
+Setting a
-a shorter interval will mean materializations happen more frequently
+shorter interval will refresh more frequently but at the same time
-but each job consumes background worker resources while it is running.

-**Using `timescaledb.information` Views:**
+consume more background worker resources.

+#### Using `timescaledb.information` Views
 The various options used to create the continuous aggregate view, as well as its
 definition, can be found in the
 [`timescaledb_information.continuous_aggregates` view][api-continuous-aggregates-info],